-Below is a step-by-step tutorial, with screenshots, to guide you through installing Kiln on MacOS Catalina.
+Below is a step-by-step tutorial, with screenshots, to guide you through installing Kiln on MacOS Catalina or later.
 If you have questions or would like to join the conversation, please feel free to comment on this post or join the tezos-baking slack by emailing email@example.com.

 For an introduction to baking and staking on Tezos, we suggest you take a look at the following articles and resources: